Risk Mitigation Strategies for Supply Chains: Guide

 Take Inventory of Insurance Options and Coverage Plans

-Risk mitigation and preparedness is the primary function of insurance, and assuring that your business has all policies it needs to handle the fallout when risks could not be prevented is vital.
-While carrier liability is standard, it is not the same as cargo insurance- an important protection to purchase.
+Risk mitigation and preparedness is the primary function of insurance, and ensuring that your business has all policies it needs to handle the fallout when risks could not be prevented is vital.
+While carrier liability is standard, it is not the same as cargo insurance, an important protection to purchase.
 Cargo insurance policies can protect in-transit shipments and warehoused goods against damage or loss, no matter their location or carrier.

 Having a comprehensive cargo insurance policy will protect one aspect of your business, but another important risk mitigation insurance policy is trade credit insurance.
 Trade protection insurance keeps your bottom line from being negatively impacted when customers default on or delay payment.